ymmah/vertical-medical/README.md

 author.
 See https://github.com/OCA/vertical-medical/commit
 /f0a664749edaea36f6749c34bfb04f1fc4cc9ea4

-On Feb 17, 2017 the branch 9.0 of the project was relicensed to GPL. https://github.com/OCA/vertical-medical/pull/166.
+On Feb 17, 2017 the branch 9.0 of the project was relicensed to LGPL. https://github.com/OCA/vertical-medical/pull/166.
 Various prior contributors approved the relicense, but not all.

-On Jan 25, 2017, GNU Health claimed that the original code and attribution should be respected, and after further investigation the Odoo Community Association Board agreed to switch the license back to GPL v3 to respect the rights of the original author.
+On Jan 25, 2018, GNU Health claimed that the original code and attribution should be respected, and after further investigation the Odoo Community Association Board agreed to switch the license back to GPL v3 to respect the rights of the original author.